-Sririman is double major in mass communications (digital journalism concentration) and political science.
+Sririman is a double major in mass communications (digital journalism concentration) and political science.
 At VCU, she is a contributing writer for the student newspaper, The Commonwealth Times.
 In her fellowship application, she said she wants to “highlight the stories of people who have grown accustomed to being silenced” and “serve as a watchdog for the common good” as a journalist.

 Kirby, a sophomore double major in sociology and communication, was recently elected editor-in-chief of UMW’s The Blue & Gray student newspaper.
 She served as news editor during the 2020-21 academic year.
 Last summer, she performed an internship at The Springfield (Va.)
 Connection newspaper.